Seeed-Projects/awesome-openclaw-hardware-projects/07-robotics/control-soarm101.md

 Watch the demo video on YouTube:

-> GitHub does not support inline YouTube playback in Markdown.
-Click the preview image below to open the demo video on YouTube.
+> Click the preview image below to open the demo video on YouTube.

 [![Control SoArm Pick Up by OpenClaw on Jetson Thor](./assets/vd.gif)](https://www.youtube.com/watch?v=T_uh1N8Fxe4)